 While the Japanese cuisine has been around for centuries, the U.S. didn’t see sushi in it’s restaurants until 1970, when advances in refrigeration technology made it possible to ship fresh fish overseas.

-What better reason to go out than a free lunch?
+Are you ready to (sushi) roll?
 Treat a friend or loved one to a GiftYa of any amount, giving them up to $100 to any merchant you choose.
 Send it with a personalized message right to the recipient’s phone — the message will come with instructions on how to link it to the recipien't debit card!
 Choose any of these sushi restaurants for a gift and have your fellow Pittsburgher bring you with them.

 “Hands down my favorite sushi spot in Pittsburgh.
 It's been over a year since I started going to Andy to fulfill my undying need for sushi and sashimi and each visit is just as pleasant as the next.” -Yelp review

-Stop by Mount Everest if you ever find yourself on Pitt’s campus for an excellent sushi roll.
-A few minutes from the Cathedral of Learning, Mount Everest offers a la carte options, specialty rolls, and hand rolls (such as a California or eel avocado roll).
+Looking for an excellent sushi roll that won't break the bank?
+Head over to the college neighborhood Oakland for delicious, creative, budget-friendly sushi located in the heart of Pitt's campus.
+Just a few minutes walk from the Cathedral of Learning, Mount Everest offers a la carte options, specialty rolls, and hand rolls (such as a California or eel avocado roll).

 If you’re feeling adventurous, opt for one of the chef’s specials, such as the sushi donut or the sushi crispy taco for a different way to consume the largely traditional dish — in this case with your hands.
 Mount Everest also offers poke bowls, which are chopped raw fish over rice with veggies.